AugurProject/augur-walkthrough/reporting.md

 - [ ] Verify no REP is needed to open report.
 - [ ] The market should be removed from the Reporting: Markets page and move to the Reporting: Dispute page.
 It should be listed under "Upcoming Dispute Window".
 This should happen without page refresh.
 - [ ] Verify the tentative winning outcome shown on the market card on the Reporting: Dispute page is correct.

+## Upcoming Reporting

+- [ ] Verify that the markets listed in Upcoming Reporting are markets where the user is the Designated Reporter.